History of the HouseOld Rectory Howick

 The original Rectory was a double fronted two storey building with a central door.
-It has obviously been extended to the East later in its life, the extension consisting of a living room and two bedrooms above, and we think that the attic staircase and attic bedrooms were created at the same time.
-We deduced that this was done to accommodate William Champion Streatfield, Rector from 1866 to 1878 who, at the time of the 1871 Census, had five sons living in the house together with his wife and four servants.
-We guess that the house was extended during his tenure to accommodate his growing family.
+It has been extended to the East with the extension consisting of a Victorian living room and two bedrooms above.
+We think the attic staircase and bedrooms were created at the same time.
+This probably happened around 1871 when the Rector was William Champion Streatfield who had five sons living in the house along with his wife and four servants.
+They later moved to Ryton on Tyne.